LMFT, Clinical Director

 She received her Master’s degree in Family Studies: Marriage and Family Therapy from the University of Maryland, and her Bachelor’s degree in Family Science: Human Development from Brigham Young University.
-Jennifer is a clinical member of the American Association for Marriage and Family Therapy and sits on the board of her local chapter as an election committee member for the Utah Association of Marriage and Family Therapy.
 Jennifer is a state approved supervisor overseeing recent graduates and associate therapists who are working towards their licensure.

 Jennifer has over 14 years experience working as a marriage and family therapist in Utah and Maryland.
 Prior to opening Cottonwood Creek Counseling, she worked for Redwood Therapy Group, LDS Family Services, Preferred Family Clinic, Candeo, Vesta Inc., and the Family Service Center.
 Jennifer helps clients find more effective ways to manage a variety of emotional, relational, and mental health needs.
 She looks forward to using her expertise to help guide you through valuable strategies to manage your challenges in a healthy way and achieve the success you desire.